Flaherty Financial News Newsletter Publications

-At 82 Bob still feels a thrill hitting one more pitch out of ballpark!
-Please consider making your company or fund one of our profiles or a BUY report in an upcoming issue.
+At 83 Bob still feels a thrill hitting one more pitch out of the ballpark!
+Please consider making your company or fund one of our CEO Presentation Profiles or a BUY report in an upcoming issue.

 April 6, 2016New patient enrollment is progressing in CEL-SCI Corporation's pivotal world's largest global head and neck cancer Phase III study.
 Its $50 million arbitration suit with an extra possible $100 million in consequential damages against its initial CRO is scheduled to start a final hearing (trial).
 Full patient enrollment of 880 will be achieved this summer.
 In about 2 years patient survival results are expected to be available.
 Success will add $ billions to stock valuation.
 Only 2 years to the finish line.
 Also: Wow!
 Dow 89,000!
 Sir John Templeton's forgotten forecast.

 Flaherty Financial News Newsletter #56

 35th Flaherty's Favorites of the Famous: Ten Stocks for Tomorrow!

 CEL-SCI Corporation's (NYSE:CVM) Phase III Cancer Immunotherapy Comeback Continues!